lukekavanagh/lukekavanagh.github.io/unit_1/week_3/grocery-list/README.md

-GPS 3.1 Create an Electronic Grocery List
+# GPS: Model a Grocery List

 ## Learning Competencies:
 - Create a Javascript object constructor and implement it with a basic script